 Temporomandibular joint disorders (TMDs) are the second-most common pain-causing musculoskeletal condition in the United States, yet only 1 in 3 people seek treatment.
-The team at Skyview Dentistry, including Seti Byrd, DDS, Jennifer D’Silva, DDS, and David Bunn, DDS, has considerable experience in helping their patients in Charlotte, North Carolina, overcome the discomfort of TMJ pain.
+The team at Skyview Dentistry, including Seti Byrd, DMD, Jennifer D’Silva, DDS, and David Bunn, DDS, has considerable experience in helping their patients in Charlotte, North Carolina, overcome the discomfort of TMJ pain.
 To avoid the complications of a TMD, call or use the online scheduling tool to book an appointment.

 A TMD, or temporomandibular joint disorder, is one of a collection of disorders that affect your temporomandibular joint (TMJ).
 Your TMJ is the bone structure, muscles, and connective tissues that surround your jaw and control chewing.

 When you experience a disorder of this joint, you typically have pain and tenderness near your jaw, as well as popping or clicking in the joint when you speak or chew.
 Left untreated, TMJ disorders can lead to headaches, muscle pain, malocclusion, and tooth damage from grinding or clenching.
 Interestingly, TMDs affect twice as many women as men.

 The expert and caring dentists at Skyview Dentistry treat TMJ disorders in many ways, ranging from noninvasive therapies and bite splints to injections or surgery.

 First, one of the dentists evaluates the extent of the condition and determines what course of treatment is best for your unique situation.
 Usually, your dentist starts off with conservative treatments, such as self-care, physical therapy, and bite guards.
 Your dentist may also prescribe medications to relax your jaw and relieve your pain.